 Conversion: 140% Increase

 Compared to our stats:

 As you can see, we generated far higher returns with a slightly lower budget.
-Here are the key takeaways from our campaign.
+Here are the 5 Black Friday PPC lessons we learned from the campaign.

 Don’t Just Increase Your Budget